Midsumma Pride March

 - Midsumma Festival spends considerable time curating the march to be as fair as possible and can only enter into conversation about line-up requests with non-profit queer organisations that may from time to time express interest in marching with particular other non-profit queer organisations.

 The Catani Gardens stage will operate from 11am to 4pm.
+See 2023 Midsumma Pride March Artists for photos and bios of the performers.

 Is food available?